 Her tenure at NWIS overlapped with the period examined by the Public Accounts Committee in 2018, when the committee found NWIS to be the "antithesis of open" and described staff as "reluctant to be critical on the record."
 The PAC investigation was prompted by concerns about programme delivery and organisational culture — concerns that, as subsequent events have demonstrated, were well-founded.

-No publicly available record documents a track record of successful technology programme delivery.
-This is not to say such a record does not exist — only that it is not visible in the public domain, which is unusual for a CEO of a national digital health body.
+No publicly available record documents a track record of successful technology programme delivery prior to the CEO appointment.
+This does not mean such a record does not exist — only that it is not visible in the public domain, which is unusual for a CEO of a national digital health body.

 The Conference Circuit